mfmaplestory/FCNM/README.md

 ## Usage Notes
 The repository contains two complementary analysis approaches:
 1. **FCNM.m** - Use this script when starting from Excel coordinates to generate ROIs and then perform connectivity analysis.
-2. **fc_analysis.m** - Use this script when you already have ROI masks and want to perform optimized parallel functional connectivity analysis.
+2. **ROI_FC_fwe__fdr_parfor.m** - Use this script when you already have ROI masks and want to perform optimized parallel functional connectivity analysis.

 ## Enhanced Functional Connectivity Analysis